ABKitty/CTF-Writeups/Agent Sudo/Agent-Sudo-Writeup.md

 As we have the password for james, lets login via SSH.
 We can find the user flag in the home directory of user james.

 And just like that we completed Task 4.
-(The other question is just about reverse searching an image and not related to this machine)
+(The other question is just about reverse image searching the image present in james's home dir and not related to this machine)

 ### Privillage Escalation: